AyhamSaffar/GrainsizerX/README.md

 If you encounter any bugs or are finding any part of the process difficult please do let me know by raising an issue on GitHub.
 I'll do the best i can to reply within 24 hours.

+## Roadmap ##

+Right now i am working on simplifying the app's process and meeting industry measurement standards.
+Some of these new features include:

+- Automatic best guess thresholding

+- A remove small spikes button to reduce the error caused by over thresholding

+- Diagonal and circular red intercept lines to improve accuracy for non symetrical grains

+- A stats panel for exact accuracy information

-Also if you have any ideas for new features or changes please also let me know.
+If you have any ideas for new features or changes please also raise an issue on GitHub.
 Origionally this was just a fun summer project but I am really keen to do all i can to make the app as useful as possible for any given workload.

 ## Authors and acknowledgment ##